All presentations are free and held in room 168 of the Wisner-Bottrall Applied Technology Center.

 Dr. Frank Conner is professor and chair of the Psychology Department at Grand Rapids Community College.
 In this presentation Dr. Conner will explore the psychological research on the individual qualities that might cause a person to align with one political party versus another.
 He will also present information on how the current view of politics in the United States creates a strong divisiveness given our nation’s two party system.
 Additional information will be shared on how this divide affects individual beliefs beyond politics with suggestions on how persons might bridge this gap.

-The Emergent Use of Virtual Reality in the Treatment of Psychological Disorders
+The Emergent Use of Virtual Reality in the Treatment of Psychological Disorders [watch it now]

 Wednesday, November 30th